Onward Ticket for Schengen Family Visa

 • Internal hops that make no sense for a family purpose

 Run a five-minute self-audit.
 If any item looks off, fix it before your appointment.
-A well-prepared itinerary, bolstered by a reliable dummy ticket, positions you for approval.

 A Schengen Family Visa is purpose-driven.
 Your itinerary proves the purpose and your intention to leave.
 Keep the plan family-centric, align every date, and anchor the trip around your host’s address.
 When the story is coherent on paper, you make life easy for the officer and for the airline.
 That is how you travel to your people without last-minute surprises.
-To further safeguard your plans, consider how a dummy ticket fits into long-term family travel strategies discussed in our resources.

-Ways to Prove Travel Plans For a Schengen Visa Application
+Ways to Prove Travel Plans for a Schengen Visa Application

 Option 1: Lock In A Fully Paid Return Ticket